-I’ve gotta say, those hash browns turned out delicious and oh so easy – here’s what I did: First I poured some of the dehydrated potatoes into a bowl and covered them (just barely) with boiling water.
-Then I gave them a quick stir & allowed them to rehydrate for about 15 minutes while I cooked the eggs & toasted the bread.
+First I poured some of the dehydrated shredded potatoes into a bowl and covered them (just barely) with boiling water.
+Then I gave them a quick stir & put a cover on the bowl.
+I allowed the dehydrated shredded potatoes to rehydrate for about 15 minutes.

 After that 15 minutes of rehydrating time they looked exactly the same as before I dehydrated them – just cooked shredded potatoes…

 Secret To Crispy Hash Brown Texture